Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1030/README.md

-# US1140
+# US1030

 ## 1. User Story Description

-> As a Campus manager, I intend to list elevators in a building.
+> As Fleet Manager, I intend to query all the robots in the fleet

-The list elevators inside building process was already documented and implemented as per [us290](../us290/README.md).
+The list robots process was already documented and implemented as per [us380](../us380/README.md).

-Thus, this specific use case is solely concerned with the development of a user interface (UI) that the campus manager can utilize.
+Thus, this specific use case is solely concerned with the development of a user interface (UI) that the fleet manager can utilize.

 ## 2. Customer Specifications and Clarifications

-Regarding what information should be presented when listing elevators, see [us290](../us290/README.md).
+Regarding what information should be presented when listing robots, see [us380](../us380/README.md).

 ## 3. Diagrams